kroma-network/kroma/postmortems/2024-03-12-zktrie-hardfork.md

-# 2024-03-12 ZKTrie Hardfork Post-Mortem
+# 2024-03-12 Chain Halt due to ZKTrie Upgrade Post-Mortem

-# Incident Summary
+# Incident summary

-On March 12, 2024, at 15:16:25 UTC, a hardfork occurred at block number 8171899.
+On March 12, 2024, at 15:16:25 UTC, a fork occurred at block number [8171899](https://kromascan.com/block/8171899).

-Nodes that had not upgraded to kroma [`v1.3.2`](https://github.com/kroma-network/kroma/releases/tag/v1.3.2) and kroma-geth [`v0.4.4`](https://github.com/kroma-network/go-ethereum/releases/tag/v0.4.4), which were backward compatible, encountered a `BAD BLOCK` error at that block.
-This was due to a bug in `KromaZKTrie` introduced in kroma-geth `v0.4.4`.
+Some nodes encountered a `BAD BLOCK` error due to a hash discrepancy in that block compared to the block hash of the sequencer.
+This discrepancy was caused by a bug introduced in `KromaZKTrie` in `v0.4.4`.

-The `KromaZKTrie` resulted in a different state root, leading to different block hashes.
+Since the sequencer was using `v0.4.4`, it was recovered by rollback using the chain data of nodes running kroma-geth `v0.4.3`.

-This issue was resolved by rolling back the chain data of nodes that had not undergone the upgrade to a snapshot of the chain.
-All nodes, including the sequencer, downgraded to kroma [`v1.3.1`](https://github.com/kroma-network/kroma/releases/tag/v1.3.1) and kroma-geth [`v0.4.3`](https://github.com/kroma-network/go-ethereum/releases/tag/v0.4.3), allowing for the correct blocks to be regenerated.
+Block generation was halted for about 7 and a half hours due to this issue, and it took 9 and a half hours for the chain to be normalized.

-# Leadup
+# Background

-On Thu, Mar 07, 2024, at 05:00:00 UTC, an upgrade was conducted to enhance ZKTrie, which stores the state of accounts and storage.
+On Thu, Mar 07, 2024, at 05:00:00 UTC, an upgrade to kroma `v1.3.2` and kroma-geth `v0.4.4` was conducted to enhance ZKTrie, which is to store the state of accounts and storage.
 The upgrade was first tested on the internal devnet and Kroma sepolia to validate backward compatibility before being applied to the Kroma mainnet.
-Nodes with the improved ZKTrie were also synced from the genesis block to approximately 7 million blocks to ensure proper functionality.
+Nodes with the improved ZKTrie were also tested by syncing the canonical chain from the genesis block to approximately 7 million blocks to ensure proper functionality.
+The ZKTrie has also been audited by [Chainlight](https://github.com/kroma-network/go-ethereum/blob/main/docs/audits/2024-02-23_KromaZKTrie_Security_Audit_ChainLight.pdf).

 # Causes